PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - run `composer install`
 - Copy the `.env.config` file to `.env`.
 - Fill the environment variables.
+- Make the sure the .env has `FILESYSTEM_DRIVER=public` this will ensure the files are properly saved.
 - Run `php artisan key:generate` (this will fill the `APP_KEY` environment variable).
 - Run `php artisan migrate` command.
 - For demo purpose you can run `php artisan db:seed --class=DemoSeeder` to populate the database.